mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/pluggable-widgets/pluggable-widgets-property-types.md

 The widgets property allows a user to place multiple widgets inside a pluggable widget, similar to the content of a [container](/refguide/container/) widget.
 It is passed as a `ReactNode` prop to a client component if a `dataSource` attribute is not specified, otherwise it is passed as a [`ListWidgetValue`](/apidocs-mxsdk/apidocs/pluggable-widgets-client-apis-list-values/#listwidgetvalue).
 For more information, see the [Datasource](#datasource) section below.

 {{% alert color="warning" %}}
 Some widgets are not yet supported inside pluggable widgets.
-Placing unsupported widgets inside a pluggable widget results in a consistency error in Studio and Studio Pro.
+Placing unsupported widgets inside a pluggable widget results in a consistency error in Studio Pro.
 {{% /alert %}}

 #### 3.3.1 XML Attributes